rust-lang/rfcs/text/0000-security-advisories.md

 # Motivation
 [motivation]: #motivation

-When compared to other ecosystems such as Python's, Rust's broader community prefers many single-purpose crates over larger monoliths.
-This situation, together with the strongly encouraged practice of pinning version ranges or even exact versions of dependencies (as opposed to using `"*"` as a version identifier, which Crates.io rejects), slows down the propagation of critical security fixes.
+Keeping on top of security vulnerabilities for all dependencies of a typical Rust application is currently extremely hard, if not impossible.
+Particularly for Rust this task is relatively hard, since Rust's broader community prefers many single-purpose crates over larger "collections" of tools (like Boost in C++).

+One might think that a regular `cargo update` may help in such situations.
+However, the application developer still does not know which updates were security updates, and which were not, and therefore doesn't know if a new release of their application is needed or not. `cargo update` doesn't even suffice to automatically recieve all security updates.
 Here's an example.
 Assume that:

 - There are two crates, `A` and `B`.
 - The latest version of `B` is `1.0.0`, which is a complete rewrite and comes